cbmckni/kinc-k8s-demo/README.md

 Open Cytoscape.
 (Applications -> Other -> Cytoscape)

-Go to your desktop and open a file browsing window, navigate to `~/Desktop/techex-demo/output/Yeast`.
+Go to your desktop and open a file browsing window, navigate to the output folder:

+`cd ~/Desktop/techex-demo/output/Yeast`

 Finally, drag the file `Yeast.coexnet.txt` from the file browser to Cytoscape!